-Stay-at-home parents, or SAHPs, wear a number of different hats.
-They are typically the primary caregiver for their children, but may also fill this role for their spouse, a parent, or another family member.
+Stay-at-home parents (SAHPs) wear a number of different hats.
+They are typically the primary caregiver for their children, but may also fill this role for their spouse, their parent or in-law, or another family member.
 This often includes managing everyone’s schedules and arranging transportation to and from appointments and events.

 There’s also cooking and everything that goes with it.
 SAHPs plan weekly meals, pack lunches, and prepare breakfasts and dinners.
-They may also do the bulk of the household’s grocery shopping, which can include reviewing weekly adverts to find the best deals.
+They may also do most of the household’s grocery shopping, which might include looking through weekly adverts to find the best deals.
 This often means working within a household budget, juggling multiple financial priorities and making sure the bills are settled each month.

 Of course, this is only a small sample of what SAHPs do on any given day.
-They may also check homework, provide minor first aid, plan birthday parties, prepare taxes, coach a youth sport team, fix a leaky faucet…
+They may also check homework, provide minor first aid, plan birthday parties, prepare tax returns, coach a youth sport team, volunteer and their child's school, fix a leaky faucet…

 So the question should really be, “What don’t stay-at-home-parents do?”

-It’s not an easy thing to think about, but if your partner were seriously injured or passed away suddenly, your financial situation would likely be impacted.
-Childcare and sitters may be needed during school holidays or in the evenings once you return to work.
-A housekeeper might be needed to keep on top of laundry and cleaning.
-You could also find yourself spending more on take-out dinners or pre-packaged snacks during busy times of the year.
+It’s not an easy thing to think about, but if your partner were diagnosed with a terminal illness or passed away suddenly, the household finances would likely be impacted.
+Childcare and sitters may be needed in the evenings or during school holidays whilst you're at work.
+A housekeeper might be needed to help keep on top of laundry and cleaning.
+You could find yourself spending more on take-out dinners or pre-packaged snacks during busy times of the year.

-Even if a stay-at-home parent doesn’t bring in a traditional salary, they do make a tangible financial contribution to the family.
-Covering him or her with a life insurance policy may make sense to help ease the financial burden created by their loss.
+Even if a stay-at-home parent doesn’t bring home a traditional salary, they do make a real financial contribution to the family.

 Show some appreciation